coreruleset/documentation/content/concepts/anomaly_scoring.md

 ---
-title: "Anomaly Scoring"
+title: Anomaly Scoring
+weight: 10
+disableToc: false
 chapter: false
-weight: 10
 ---

 > The Core Rule Set 3 is designed as an anomaly scoring rule set.
 This page explains what anomaly scoring is and how to use it.